kimoppalfens/kimoppalfens.github.io/_posts/2017-08-17- Powershell App deployment toolkit - GUI.md

 Once that is done, the GUI will create the subfolders as explained above and merge the files and finally it will generate the Deploy-Application.PS1 file that will contain the installation logic.

+After that, the 2nd tab becomes available for you to continue the SCCM-Part.

+Click "Connect to SCCM" to automatically connect to the detected SCCM Environment.
+Once that succeeds, all DP's (and groups) will be enumerated and you will be able to progress with the import.

-"Import into SCCM" will try to detect the SCCM Environment you are running and will then create the application + deployment type using the information provided in the GUI.
+"Import into SCCM" will then create the application + deployment type using the information provided in the GUI.

+The list of DP's and DP-Groups is multi-selectable, so just hold CTRL and select the DP and/or DP-groups you want to start the distribution to and click "Distribute Content"

+Finally, you can generate 2 collections based on the Application-Name with the suffixes "-Install" & "-Uninstall".
+They can be further customized with a pre & suffix of your choice.

 # Software ID Tags #